Publication of Regulatory Actions

 III.
 Publication promotes public confidence in the financial services sector and in BCFSA as a modern, effective, and efficient regulator.

-Public confidence is enhanced when there is knowledge and understanding that legal requirements for the financial services sector are enforced and appropriate penalties are assessed for contraventions.
+• Public confidence is enhanced when there is knowledge and understanding that legal requirements for the financial services sector are enforced, appropriate actions are taken, and appropriate penalties are assessed for non-compliance.

 IV.
 Transparency and accountability must be balanced with the privacy of individuals and the protection of personal information.

-While the publication of information about Regulatory Actions serves a strong purpose in ensuring that the public and regulated segments are aware of obligations and potential penalties, there are also privacy considerations for protecting the personal information of individuals.
-At all times, privacy legislation and guidance must be considered when making information about Regulatory Actions public.
+• While publicizing Regulatory Actions serves a strong purpose in ensuring that the public and regulated segments are aware of obligations and potential consequences, there are also privacy considerations for protecting the personal information of individuals.
+At all times, privacy legislation and guidance must be considered when publicizing Regulatory Actions.

 6. Publication of Regulatory Actions